-Science Hall houses the office of the dean for the School of Science and Health, and the following departments/programs are located here: anthropology, biology, chemistry and physics, mathematics, environmental science and geography, psychology, political science and sociology.
+Science Hall houses the office of the dean for the School of Science and Health, and the following departments/ programs are located here: anthropology, biology, chemistry and physics, mathematics, environmental science and geography, psychology, political science and sociology.
 Sophisticated laboratories, research facilities and two large lecture halls, containing modern audiovisual instructional equipment, extensive computer labs and two greenhouses complete the complex.

-Ben Shahn Center for the Visual Arts features a central, two-story glass-walled and domed courtyard, art galleries, studios, classrooms, a filmmaking laboratory, the office of the dean of the School of the Arts and Communication and Art Department offices.
+Ben Shahn Center for the Visual Arts features a central, two-story glass-walled and domed courtyard, art galleries, studios, classrooms, a filmmaking laboratory and the office of the chairman of the Art Department.
 The Center for Computer Art and Animation houses an advanced IRIS computer lab.

-Shea Center for Performing Arts features a 900-seat theatre and the Shea Box Office; individual band, orchestra and choral practice rooms; classrooms, the offices of the Music Department, a small recital hall and a 16-track recording studio.
+Shea Center for Performing Arts features a 900-seat theatre and the Shea Box Office; individual band, orchestra and choral practice rooms; classrooms the offices of the Music Department, a small recital hall and a 16-track recording studio.